uw-it-ist/example-mci-flask/README.md

     git clone git@github.com:uw-it-ist/example-mci-flask
     cd example-mci-flask
+    docker-compose up

+    # Or, to run silently in the background
     docker-compose up -d
-    # -d makes your services run silently in the background, to tail logs:
+    # and tail the logs when you need to
     docker-compose logs -f app

     # visit localhost:8001/example-mci-flask in your browser!
     # hack some code and reload, docker-compose.yaml mounts your local code
     # into the running container and tells gunicorn to restart when files change